CALL – 0800 246 5668 – Adept UK – Surveyor

 Differences Between Dry and Wet Rot Fungal Decay, in a nutshell……..COST!!!

-DRY ROT TREATMENT SPECIALISTS & SPECIALIST DRY ROT SURVEYORS
+DRY ROT CONTROL SPECIALISTS & SPECIALIST DRY ROT SURVEYORS

 Because of the total dependency of moisture, the primary control strategy by dry rot companies must be based on environmental considerations aiming to restore and maintain dry conditions.